SpongePowered/SpongeDocs/source/about/introduction.rst

 We have two other projects in addition to the Sponge API:

-(1) **SpongeForge**, a coremod for Minecraft Forge, which is an existing Minecraft modding framework famous for spurring
+(1) **SpongeForge**, a coremod for Minecraft Forge, which is an existing Minecraft: Java Edition modding framework
-    the Minecraft modding scene.
+    famous for spurring the Minecraft modding scene.
 Forge lacks a cross-version API, and this is where Sponge steps in.
 Sponge allows server owners to deploy Sponge plugins with ease, making server management easier.

 (2) **SpongeVanilla**, a stand-alone implementation of the Sponge API, running on top of the vanilla Minecraft server.
     (SpongeVanilla was formerly known as Granite, until the development teams merged).